Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 Post and Rail and Crossbuck Lumber Types

-These types of wood farm fence can have many choices of lumber.
+These types of wooden farm fences can have many choices of lumber.
 However, three are commonly used.
 Pressure treated yellow pine, poplar and oak.

 Pressure Treated Yellow Pine Rails

-A popular choice for farms and ranches is pressure treat lumber.
+A popular choice for farm and barn style fences is pressure treat lumber.
 It is strong enough for most applications and is readily available.
 It has good life expectancy with most manufacturers guaranteeing 15 years against rot or decay.

 1×6 boards are standard.
 However, more strength is gained when using 2×6 rails.
 Horses like to chew and eat wood farm fence boards.
 As a result of pine being a softer lumber, horses destroy pressure treated boards easily.